 Houston Baptist University considers professional education a vital component in its total program.
-The University offers programs which lead to certification in elementary education, secondary education, all-level art, all-level kinetics, all-level music, early childhood education, bilingual education, English as a Second Language and generic special education.
+The University offers programs which lead to certification/endorsement in elementary education, secondary education, all-level art, all-level human kinetics, all-level music, early childhood education, bilingual education, English as a Second Language, reading, and generic special education.
 The purpose of the education program is the preparation of teachers for public and private schools from pre-school through high school.

-An undergraduate student who wishes to become a teacher must complete requirements in academic foundations, one or two teaching fields, and professional teacher education.
-All of the requirements were developed cooperatively by the University faculty, the interdisciplinary Teacher Education Committee, and the H.B.U.
-Teacher Center Advisory Council.
-All programs which lead to certification are accredited and approved by the appropriate division and boards of the Texas Education Agency.
+An undergraduate student who wishes to become a teacher must complete requirements in academic foundations (Smith College), one or two teaching fields, and professional teacher education.
+All of the requirements were developed cooperatively by the University faculty, the interdisciplinary Teacher Education Committee, and the University Teacher Center Advisory Council.
+All programs which lead to certification are accredited and approved by the appropriate division and boards of the State Board of Educator Certification.